databrickslabs/mosaic/docs/source/api/raster-functions.rst

 .. function:: rst_bandmetadata(raster, band)

-    Extract the metadata describing the raster band.
-    Metadata is return as a map of key value pairs.
+    Returns the metadata for the band as a map type, (key->value) pairs.

     :param raster: A column containing the path to a raster file.
     :type col: Column (StringType)